madsjulia/Mads.jl/notebooks/model_diagnostics/model_diagnostics.md

 The figure above compares the model `opportuneness` (dashed lines) vs model `robustness` (solid lines) for different infogap horizons of uncertainty `h` and different models (different colors).

-The model `opportuneness` defines that the things might get better than expected (i.e, observation at dimensionless time 5 `o5` can get lower than expected).
+The model `opportuneness` defines that the things might get better than expected (i.e., observation at dimensionless time 5 `o5` can get lower than expected).

-The model `robustness` defines that things might get worse than expected (i.e, observation at dimensionless time 5 `o5` can get higher than expected).
+The model `robustness` defines that things might get worse than expected (i.e., observation at dimensionless time 5 `o5` can get higher than expected).

 Based on both the model `opportuneness` and model `robustness`, the last model is the most complex and can bring the most surprises.
 The first model is the simplest and produces the lower level of surprises.